Basics – Florins? Forints? What’s the deal with the Hungarian Currency?

 Average exchange rates (may fluctuate depending on market value)

-Bear in mind that it’s very easy to get lost among the zeroes, so always make sure you get out the right banknotes when paying cash!
-(Confusing the 1000 and 10 000 Forint banknotes is a common mistake.
+Keep in mind that it’s very easy to get lost amongst the zeros.
+So always make sure you get out the right banknotes when paying cash!
+Confusing the 1000 and 10 000 forint banknotes is a common and painful mistake.

 It may help to know that we have an ATM cash machine right outside the door of our Budapest office behind the opera house.